NorESMhub/NorESM/doc/faq/postp_plotting_faq.rst

 Post-processing and plotting FAQ
 ================

-Large ocean cell thickness in NorESM2
+Very large ocean cell thickness in NorESM2
 -----
-The layer thikness **dz** variable may not be very meaningful for NorESM.
-As the ocean model of NorESM, BLOM is an isopycnic-coordinated model, the model layer thickness is changing from each integration step.
-Therefore, it is possible the layer thickness (3D layer depth 'dz' in the original model output) will exceed 3km/4km under certain circumstances.
-For example,  this occurs sometimes at polar waters, where the ocean column is not stratified.
-And also occurs at some coast sea regions (where the water may not be well-represented by 'isopycnic' movement).
+The ocean layer thikness **dz** variable may not be very meaningful for NorESM.
+The ocean model component BLOM is an isopycnic-coordinated model and hence the model layer thickness is changing from each integration step.
+Therefore, it is possible that the layer thickness will exceed 3km to 4km under certain circumstances.
+For example, this occurs sometimes in polar waters under deep convection where the ocean column is not stratified.
+And also at some coastal regions (where the water may not be well-represented by 'isopycnic' movement).
 So in short, **dz** reflects how the model represents the water masses (faithfully or not).

 Weights and area information for the ocean component BLOM
 --------